Teaching

 Intended Future Courses

 I have prepared syllabi for courses that I have not yet had the opportunity to teach, and am developing new course themes based on my research, prior study, and collaborations.
-Below is a partial list:
+Below is a partial list of titles.

 Infrastructures of Experience